 More information about Focus LLC can be found at www.focusfinancialpartners.com.
 We believe this conflict is mitigated because of the following factors: (1) our retention as a subadviser is based on Focus partner firms' judgment that such retention is in the best interest of their affected clients; (2) we have met the due diligence standards that these Focus partner firms apply to outside investment managers; (3) these Focus partner firms are willing and able to terminate our services, in part or in whole, if our services become unsatisfactory in the judgment of, and at the sole discretion of, each of the Focus partner firms; and (4) we have fully and fairly disclosed the material facts regarding this relationship, including in this Brochure, to the Focus partner firm clients for whom we act as subadviser, and such clients have therefore given their informed consent to this conflict.

 Focus Risk Solutions

-We help clients obtain certain insurance products from unaffiliated insurance companies by introducing clients to our affiliate, Focus Risk Solutions, LLC ("FRS"), a wholly owned subsidiary of our parent company, Focus Financial Partners, LLC ("Focus").
-FRS acts as an intermediary to facilitate our clients' access to insurance products.
-FRS has agreements with certain third-party insurance brokers (the "Brokers") under which the Brokers assist our clients with regulated insurance sales activity.
+Kovitz helps our clients obtain certain insurance solutions by introducing clients to our affiliate, Focus Risk Solutions, LLC ("FRS"), a wholly owned subsidiary of our parent company, Focus Financial Partners, LLC ("Focus").